rusagaib/oas-preview.nvim/README.md

 ```
 # choose your preferences ui, disable auto_open_url, disable expose host container-ui etc..
 require('oas-preview').setup({
     port="2222",         -- or any port you want
     ui="stoplight",      -- option ui: swagger, redoc, stoplight
     auto_open_url=false, -- you can choose true or false
-    expose=false -- default is false tho, but if you need to expose it for local network test or else you can set it to true
+    expose=false         -- default false tho, but if you need to expose it for local network test etc, you can set it to true
+    os="mac"             -- "linux", "mac", "win", "wsl" if not set will use default "linux"
 })
 ```